thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 09 August 2023
+### Daily Rundown on Thursday, 10 August 2023

-- The average temperature today is 21.38˚C;
+- The average temperature today is 23.79˚C;
-- With highs of 22.94˚C and lows of 11.29˚C.
+- With highs of 24.34˚C and lows of 15.37˚C.
-- You can expect few clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->